eduardodias/GI_Minor_2020/py2_Traffic/README.md

 # Practical Assignment

-In order to see the effect of traffic on air quality, we are going to compare the traffic and air quality measurements from April 2019 and April 2020 near the air quality measuring station alongside the Ring A10 at the `Einsteinweg` and alongside the highway A2 near `Breukelen`.
+In order to see the effect of traffic on air quality, we are going to compare the traffic and air quality measurements from April 2019 and April 2020.
+We will do so for the air quality measuring station alongside the Ring A10 `Amsterdam-Einsteinweg` and the station alongside highway A2 near `Breukelen-A2`.
 The Netherlands was in lockdown due to the COVID-19 virus in April 2020, we therefore expect that there was less traffic which might have led to better air quality.
 It is up to you to find out!

 ## Traffic data
 To get your data go to: https://dexter.ndwcloud.nu/opendata

 For the first excelsheet we want you to fill in `15-04-2019` for `Begindatum` (startdate) and `19-04-2019` for `Einddatum` (Enddate).
-Select you measuring stations by clicking on `Locatieselectie aanpassen` go to `Klembord` and paste the following in `Selectie uit klembord`:
+Select the traffic measuring stations by clicking on `Locatieselectie aanpassen` go to `Klembord` and paste the following in `Selectie uit klembord` (these are 4 stations near `Amsterdam-Einsteinweg` and 4 stations near `Breukelen-A2`):

 ```python
 RWS01_MONIBAS_0021hrl0459ra